 SlickPlan lets you create the Sitemap and also makes teamwork possible.
 A remarkable feature of SlickPlan is its ability to customize each graphic file, giving the opportunity to brand the sitemap.

 DYNO Mapper is a sitemap development tool.
 It features a comment system, opening up an opportunity to work as a team.
 There is also a Drag-and-drop function and three different customization styles for your website, allowing you to add the logo and change the sitemap color scheme.

 WriteMaps has an intuitive interface and allows to create up to three sitemaps for free.
-Like other tools mentioned earlier, WriteMaps also supports the sitemap color scheme customization.
-There is also a features to archive your old projects and export it as PDF or XML.
+Like other tools mentioned earlier, WriteMaps also supports sitemap color scheme customization.
+There is also a feature to archive your old projects and export them as PDF or XML.

 Gloomaps is one of the most simple tools of sitemap creation.
 Although its functionality is not very advanced, it may satisfy the designer’s needs when dealing with some small projects.
 The interface strongly resembles a particular lo-fi prototype design tool - wireframe.cc.

 For a more detailed tool overview, we have prepared a convenient spreadsheet where the tools’ functions and cost are compared.

 In order to save yourself from unnecessary costs when making a decision to start using a new service, it is important to clearly understand why you need it.
 This kind of approach will help to save your time and money.
 If you want a powerful tool that allows a teamwork environment, allows you to build the Sitemap and flowchart, communicate with the Client and store the source code – you should go with the FlowMapp.